amiro-tech/IsraeliTaxReport/README.md

 ```

 ## Instructions for using the IsraeliTaxReport class
 Since most of the attributes are visual dataframes, it is nice to use the class interactively, e.g. in a Jupyter notebook.
+You can use ```sample_notebook.ipynb``` to conveniently try the ```IsraeliTaxReport``` class, as describd in the following.

 ### [1] Obtain the raw data from Interactive Brokers as a .csv file:
 * On your Interactive Brokers page, go to **Performance & Statements** and under **Reports**, choose **Statements**